 Each page of your website must have a clearly perceived purpose, layout and structure that guides the visitor to fulfilling your business objective.

 People today on the web want their information quickly.
 Therefore you must make sure you communicate clearly.
 Overuse of technical terms, terms and abbreviations not explained, assuming your visitor knows what you are talking about are all things that can annoy a potential buying visitor.
 Use simple, straightforward language to make your information easy to read and digest.

 Again, try to engage with your visitors.
-Consider their demographic, what are their needs and wants and how does your business most effectively meet those needs.
+Consider their demographic, what their needs and wants are and how your business most effectively meet those needs.
 What are you unique selling points (USP)?

 Fonts, or typefaces, fall broadly into two categories: Serif and Non-Serif.